Mosquito Control Program

 Mosquito Control commences each spring in the Town of Salem.
 Crews begin checking vernal pools, swamps, catch basins, ditches, depressions, and other areas of shallow, stagnant water for mosquito larvae and pupae.

-When mosquitoes are found, the following insecticides may be used:
+When mosquitoes are found, the insecticides, approved for use by the NH Department of Agriculture may be used.

 This type of treatment is called larviciding and it is a safe and effective method to prevent immature mosquitoes from developing into flying, biting adults.
 In some locations, predators feed on mosquito larvae which eliminates the need for spraying.